Obiwan2345/aircraft-simulation/README.md

-**This project is a simple Python simulation that models the takeoff of an Aircraft.**
+**This project is a simple Python simulation that models the takeoff of an Aircraft using tkinter and matplotlib.**
 **It calculates how long it takes for a plane to reach takeoff speed and plots the velocity against time graph.**
 **It also calculates the altitude of the plane after take-off for 100s and plots the altitude against time graph**